 Outsourcing your work to freelancers is a great way to get jobs done faster, but is Crowdspring worth it for hiring?
-Only about 50% of businesses survive after their first five years in business.
+Only about 50% of small businesses survive after their first five years in business.
 So choosing the right talent can determine the fate of your company.

 CrowdSpring began in May 2007, although they didn’t launch the design marketplace until a year later.
 Since then, the company has become a trusted source of design projects for companies like Procter and Gamble, Amazon, LG, Starbucks, and Barilla.

 Here is our Crowdspring review, which will help you decide if this platform can help you with your design needs.

 Looking for more information about another hiring website?

 In a traditional freelancing environment, you hire one person (or, more rarely, a team), and they produce the content for you.
 Crowdspring asks each of its contributors to submit designs for your project, which can be anything from blog design themes to posters.

 The system allows you to rate and review submissions as you receive them.
 Once the presentation period is over, you can select the design you like best.

 Several factors help Crowdspring stand out from other freelance design services.
 Here are some of the more important ones:

 Crowdspring advertises as many as ninety designs for each project submitted, although this can go down to just two dozen depending on how exclusive you make your project.
 These are finished designs, not merely proposals, which means you can expect a lot more from each submission.

 Crowdspring also narrows applicants by their experience and ratings.
 Only designers above a certain threshold are allowed to make bids on the most expensive projects, which means they’re also incentivized to create many designs and work on many projects.
 This is a fundamental part of Crowdspring’s business model, and arguably the heart of their operations.